Annual Salary

 You can attend teacher training events before you apply to get advice about the profession, the different training routes and funding.
 You can attend events in person and online.

-Learning to drive is useful, as you may be expected to drive a minibus to take teams of pupils to sports events.
+A driving licence would be useful, as you may be expected to drive a minibus to take teams to sporting fixtures and events.

 You can find out more about how to become a teacher from Get Into Teaching.